-System audit is an audit of the system implemented in the organization e.g. quality, environment, health and safety etc. It checks its suitability, adequacy and effectiveness of all activities in the area of the entire system.
+System audit is an audit of the system implemented in the organization e.g., quality, environment, health and safety etc. It checks its suitability, adequacy and effectiveness of all activities in the entire system.

-Additionally, each production process shall be audited on all working shifts it occur taking into account the shift handover.
+Additionally, each production process shall be audited on all working shifts it occurs considering the shift handover.

 Moreover, the manufacturing process audit shall include an audit of the effective implementation of the process risk analysis such as (PFMEA), control plan and related documents.